nus-cs2103-AY2324S1/tp/docs/team/lordsaumya.md

         * Added testing instructions for launch and shutdown.
         * Added testing instructions for the `find` and `report` commands.
         * Added the challenges faced and the difficulty level of the project.
+        * Reformatted and restructured it for consistency and readability.
+        * Added implementation subheadings and hyperlinks to the table of contents.

 * **Community**: